CENProject-Innovations-Limited/The-IFA-Internet/README.md

 We welcome contributors from:

+* Custodians of Odu Ifa: Babalawo and Iyanifa
+* Mathematicians
-* Mathematics
+* Neuroscientists
-* Computer Science
+* Computer scientists
-* Network Engineering
+* Network engineers
-* Artificial Intelligence
+* AI experts
-* Physics
+* Physicists
-* African Studies & Anthropology
+* African studies scholars & anthropologists
+* African philosophers
-* Philosophy of Science
+* Philosophers of science

 ### How to Contribute